 If you are never satisfied, you’ll always be miserable.

-This doesn’t mean that you reach that goal and then say, “Screw it, I’m done here!”
+This doesn’t mean that you Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More that goal and then say, “Screw it, I’m done here!”
 It means that you reflect on and appreciate the little things you accomplish on a daily basis.

 You finished a blog post you feel good about?
 Great job!
 Today was a great revenue day?
 Congratulate yourself!
 Someone thanked you for helping them?
 Cheers to you!